 The big picture of Kyber performance.
 Thanks to the extremely efficient NTT-based multiplication and sampling of A in NTT domain, the performance of Kyber is largely determined by the performance of the symmetric primitives.
-This is illustrated, for example, by the fact that the AVX2-optimized implementation of the 90s variant of Kyber is almost a factor to 2 faster than Kyber with symmetric primitives based on
+This is illustrated, for example, by the fact that the AVX2-optimized implementation of the 90s variant of Kyber is almost twice as fast as Kyber with symmetric primitives based on Keccak.

-Keccak.
 This difference is going to be even larger on systems with hardware-accelerated SHA-256.
-It is also illustrated by the fact that for optimized implementations decapsulation is faster than encapsulation, although it contains a re-encapsulation from the FO transform.
-The reason is that decapsulation can save, for example, computing H(pk) and sampling the 32 bytes of randomness.
+It is also illustrated by the fact that for optimized implementations, decapsulation is faster than encapsulation, even though the former contains a re-encapsulation necessary for the FO transform.
+The main reason for this is that decapsulation does not need to compute H(pk), which more than compensates for the extra NTT-dominated re-encapsulation.